RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-org2org.md

     {{<image filename="images/rc/saml/sm_saml_8.png" alt="" >}}{{</image>}}

-2. A popup will appear, explaining that in order to test the SAML connection, that we need to login with OKTA credentials of a user defined in the Redis Cloud group.
-This is a user who is part of the group that we assigned the Redis Cloud application to.
+   A popup appears, explaining that, to test the SAML connection, you need to log in with Okta credentials of the user defined in the Redis Cloud group.
+This user is part of the group to which you assigned the Redis Cloud application.

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}

-3. The OKTA login screen will appear.
-Enter the credentials and click **Sign In**.
+1. The Okta log-in screen appears.
+Enter the credentials and select **Sign In**.

     {{<image filename="images/rc/saml/sm_saml_10.png" alt="" >}}{{</image>}}

-4. If the test has succeeded, you will see the following screen.
+1. If the test succeeds, the next screen appears.
 Your local account is now considered a SAML account.
-In order to log in to SM going forward, select **Sign in with SSO**.
+Going forward, to log in to SM, select **Sign in with SSO**.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}

-5. Enter your SAML email and click **Login**
+1. Enter your SAML email and select **Login**

     {{<image filename="images/rc/saml/sm_saml_12.png" alt="" >}}{{</image>}}

-6. **Congratulations!!!** You have successfully configured SAML as an identity provider.
+You have successfully configured SAML as an identity provider.

     {{<image filename="images/rc/saml/sm_saml_13.png" alt="" >}}{{</image>}}